-6.7 Management Information Reports, including a year-end performance report
+6.8 Management Information Reports

-Management information reports will be prepared for each Cabinet meeting, the final report going to the first available Cabinet after the year-end.
+Management information reports will be prepared for each Cabinet meeting.
 These reports will contain the following information: -

-- a) a summary of transactions executed (may want to add brokers used and fees paid) and their revenue (current effects); - b) measurements of performance including effect on loan charges/investment income; - c) degree of compliance with original strategy and practices and explanation of variances. - d) any non compliance with Prudential limits or other treasury management limits.
+- a) a summary of transactions executed (may want to add brokers used and fees paid) and their revenue (current effects); - b) measurements of performance including effect on loan charges/investment income; - c) degree of compliance with original strategy and explanation of variances. - d) any non compliance with Prudential limits or other treasury management limits.

-6.8 Publication of Treasury Management Reports
+6.9 Publication of Treasury Management Reports